revolist/revogrid-docs/pro/index.md

 <Plan
   title="Forever free"
+  class="free"
-  description="RevoGrid is open-source MIT-licensed software, and it will be forever." buttonText="Continue" buttonTheme="sponsor" href="/guide"
+  description="RevoGrid is open-source MIT-licensed software, and it will be forever." buttonText="Get Started" buttonTheme="sponsor" href="/guide" icon="✔️"
   :features="[
     'Perpetual access to Extended Grid Core functionality.', 'Frequent product updates.',
     'Documentation and community support.',
-    'Technical team insights.',
+    'Continuous Technical team insights.',
   ]"
   @open="showForm = true"
 />

 <Plan
   title="Professional"
+  class="pro"
   description="Best for companies and individuals that want a direct wire to the Revogrid team experience." buttonText="Request a Quote"
   :features="[
-    'Access to all Pro Examples',
-    'Prioritized Github Issues',
+    'Access to all Pro Examples, Plugins and Documentation.', 'Up to 1 hour of individual support via email per month.', 'Prioritized Github Issues and Pull Requests.',
-    'Prioritized Roadmap Items',
+    'Prioritized Roadmap Item and Feature Requests.',
-    'Up to 1 hour of individual support via email per month', 'Introduction call with one of the creators of Revogrid', 'Keep the library running and maintained under an MIT License', ]"
+    'Introduction call with one of the creators.', 'Keep the library running and maintained under an MIT License.', ]"
   @open="showForm = true"
 />